The short answer is that baby wipes are fine for adults to use. But, there is a lot more to the story, obviously.

 However, if you want a foam or spray then take a look at the one below as it is the most popular toilet paper spray on Amazon.

-- LONG-LASTING: Each ounce of Pristine is equivalent to 50 wet wipes.
-Our...
+- [Long Lasting]: Each ounce of Pristine toilet paper spray is equivalent to...

-- PORTABLE: Great for at home or on-the-go.
-Pristine fits easily into purses,...
+- [Portable Wet Wipe Alternative]: Great for at home or on-the-go.
+Pristine...